Alexander-T-Moss/Alexander-T-Moss.github.io/README.md

 This is a continuation of a bit that was started a long time ago.
 And for that reason, I didn't fancy learning HTML just for a joke.
 Therefore, I made this site with [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) (ChatGPT) in an afternoon.
-If this made you chuckle, leaving a star lets me know I made someone smile. 😊

 </div>